cbourke/ComputerScienceI/hacks/hack13.0/readme.md

 # Instructions

--   Place all of your function definitions in a source file named `airport.c` and hand it in with your header file, `airport.h`.
+-   Place all of your function definitions in the `airport.c` source file and hand it in with your header file, `airport.h`.
 You may add any utility functions you wish but you must *not* change any of the signatures of the required functions.